 Our aim is to find a way forward together which serves the best interest of both the school and your child.

 In the unlikely event of the problem remaining unresolved you can put your complaint in writing and, if necessary, could subsequently refer it to the Academy Committee Chair.
-The Complaint Co-ordinator is Mr Shakespeare, Principal
+The Complaints Co-ordinator is Mr Shakespeare, Principal.